How to Check Your Credit Score with an ITIN Number

 • Apply for a secured credit card.
 If you need to start building credit from scratch, you may want to consider a secured credit card.
 Specifically designed to help build credit, secured credit cards require a cash security deposit, typically in a savings account or certificate of deposit, to open — and may not require a credit check.
 Your security deposit typically matches your credit limit, and you can use your card as you would any other credit card.
 As you pay your monthly bill, those payments — both late and on time — get reported to the credit bureaus.
 So be sure to pay at least your minimum monthly payment on time to avoid having late payments reported.[10]
 [12]

 • Get a credit builder loan.
 A credit builder loan helps you to build credit history, but it works differently than traditional installment loans.
-You don’t get a lump sum after you sign your agreement and then pay it back in installments.
-Instead, you make your monthly payments first, which are put into a certificate of deposit (CD) or savings account, and you get your lump sum (minus interest and fees) as soon as all of your payments are made.
-Your payments get reported to the credit bureaus.
-You build both savings and credit.
+Instead of receiving a lump sum, your loan proceeds are deposited into a certificate of deposit or savings account, and once you make all your monthly payments you will receive your funds (minus the interests and fees).

 • Become an authorized user on someone’s account.
 Another way to build credit involves becoming an authorized user on a friend or family member’s credit card.
 When looking for someone to add you as an authorized user, be sure that person pays the account as agreed, has had the account open for a while and maintains a low credit utilization ratio (CUR; the total revolving debt on the account divided by their credit limit).
 If so, the individual’s good credit habits may positively impact your credit score.Otherwise, becoming an authorized user could hurt your credit.[10]

 • Use a rent reporting service to report rent payments.
 Even if you don’t have credit accounts, you probably have monthly bills like rent, cell phone service and utilities.
-If you pay your bills on time, you could put that positive payment history to work for you by using a paid service, such as LevelCredit, that reports bill payments that don’t typically show up on your credit report.
-[12]
+If you pay your bills on time, you could put that positive payment history to work for you by using a paid service, such as building your credit with free rent reporting.* [10]

 • Make on-time payments for credit you have.
 No matter how you choose to start building credit, remember to always pay your monthly loans and credit card payments by the due date.
 Since payment history counts for 35% to 41% of your credit score (depending on which model is used), it can play an important role in helping better your credit.[10]